How To Become A Firefighter (Requirements, Duties & Skills)

 9. Pass The Written Exam

 Becoming a firefighter requires passing a comprehensive written exam that assesses your knowledge and skills in various areas.
-The exam is designed to evaluate your understanding of fire science, which includes topics such as fire behavior, fire chemistry, and fire prevention strategies.
+The exam is designed to evaluate your understanding of fire science, which includes topics such as fire behaviour, fire chemistry, and fire prevention strategies.

 10. Ace The Interview